This follows on from herbal remedies and covers substances that are not herbs but they occur naturally and are thought to have medicinal properties.

 There were many other Cochrane reviews.
 Some were underway.
 Many had inadequate evidence of good quality to make any conclusions.
 Subjects included preventing allergy in children, vaginal thrush, preventing urinary tract infection and preventing early labour.
 The general tone of papers and reviews seems to be that there is enthusiasm for the potential of these substances but very poor quality research to support them.
 This may imply that the people who produce the papers are more enthusiastic than objective.

-A problem that seems to be ignored is the question of which organisms are being used.
+A problem that is often ignored is the question of which organisms are being used.
 There are many different species and they are not all equal.
 One may be useful in a specific condition but not in other diseases.
 Where probiotics help there may be only one or two species that do help.
 Sometimes it is not just the species that matters but even he correct strain.
 This is a major problem that does not seem to have been addressed even by the Cochrane authors.
 You may suffer from irritable bowel disease and find that a certain species of probiotic is helpful in that condition.
 You then have to find which proprietary product has the correct organisms.
 Some organisms are available in the USA but not the UK.
 No one would simply talk about antibiotics as if they are all the same, but probiotics seem to be bundled together.

 Antibiotics are prescription only medicines and so claims have to be validated and a doctor has to sign the prescription.
 Probiotics have no such limitations and so marketing can play fast and loose.
 An Irish review of the market potential for probiotics concluded that “The long-term exploitation of probiotics as health promoters is dependent on several factors, including sound, scientifically proven clinical evidence of health-promoting activity; accurate consumer information; effective marketing strategies; and, above all, a quality product that fulfils consumer expectations.”18Market potential for probiotics The suggestion that the success of these products depends on good science and accurate consumer information seems naïve.